-(e) Equal Opportunities
+(e) Equal opportunities

-All complaints will be considered fairly on their individual merits and in accordance with the School's Policy on Equalities and Diversity, which is at: www.lse.ac.uk/collections/humanResources/policyOnEqualityAndDiversity.htm.
+All complaints will be considered fairly on their individual merits and in accordance with the School's policy on equalities and diversity.

 (f) Outcome of complaints

 The School is committed to acting upon any recommendations for improvement in service delivery that might arise from a complaint.
 However, it should be noted that if the School upholds a complaint or takes action in response to one, this does not imply liability on the part of the School.
 Moreover, it accepts no responsibility to pay any costs incurred by a student in pursuing the complaint.